What’s the Matter with Helen (1971)

 What’s the Matter with Helen follows two women, Adelle (Debbie Reynolds) and Helen (Shelley Winters), who flee their hometown for Hollywood when their sons are convicted of murdering a young woman.
 They open up a successful dance school for children but soon find their happiness threatened by a mysterious stalker.

-In our first clip, Helen is backstage at the dance school recital when she begins hallucinating dead bodies.
+In our first scream, Helen is backstage at the dance school recital when she is consumed by visions of dead bodies.
 Her screams take on an added degree of hysteria when she then hallucinates that one of her colleagues has a knife.

-By connecting Helen’s mental unraveling to her implied bad parenting, the film adopts a conservative stance in keeping with the time it was made.
+By connecting Helen’s mental unraveling to her implied bad parenting, the film adopts a conservative stance in keeping with the era’s framing of motherhood.
 Deviance of the sort illustrated by her son’s crimes was thought to be the result of bad parenting, with mothers taking the brunt of the criticism.
-In a time when the medical profession connected everything from schizophrenia to developmental delays to the actions of the parents, Helen is the film’s easiest scapegoat.
+In a time when the medical profession connected everything from schizophrenia to developmental delays to the actions of the parents, Helen is the film’s easiest scapegoat (Caplan and Hall-McCorquodale 346).
 But why is Helen demonized while Adelle is not?
 The answer resides in our next scream.

 What's the matter with Helen Debbie Reynolds

-Having started to realize the extent of Helen’s issues, Adelle watches Helen tend to her beloved rabbits before gazing off in a quiet state of reflection in a moment designed to signal that Adelle no longer knows how to handle Helen.
+Having realized the extent of Helen’s issues, Adelle observes Helen tending to her beloved rabbits.
+Her silent, pensive gaze suggests that Adelle no longer knows how to handle Helen.
 A few moments later, Adelle hears Helen screaming and arrives to find a promotional cardboard cutout of herself covered in blood.

-Functionally, this scream serves two purposes.
-First, it adds to the film’s dread-building by suggesting to the audience that the danger stalking the women is real and it is closing in on them.
-Because the scene comes on the heels of Helen seeing an image of a man standing outside in the shadows, the audience is left to wonder whether the man has finally infiltrated the “family” home.
-But this home is inhabited by two single women, something the film suggests makes the home simultaneously vulnerable and potentially abnormal.
+Functionally, this scream adds to the film’s dread-building by suggesting to the audience that the danger stalking the women is real and that it’s closing in on them.
+Because the scene comes on the heels of Helen seeing an image of a man standing outside in the shadows, the audience is left to wonder whether the man has finally infiltrated the shared home.
+But even this moment of trespass is used to imply an instability in Helen.
+Because the home is inhabited by two single women, something the film suggests makes the home simultaneously vulnerable and potentially abnormal, and because Helen is shown to be jealous of Adelle’s potential suitors, the presence of a man in the home reads as both potentially threatening and potentially stabilizing.
+The audience already knows that Helen is an unreliable narrator and so her fear response is not so much extended to the audience as it is questioned by the audience.
+This uncertainty about what exactly is transpiring at the home then escalates the narrative tension.

-The film extends Helen’s Otherness by connecting her bouts of hysteria with queer desire.
-Although the film’s intended lesbian subtext was dialed back in production, a fair number of queer markers made it into the final print.
-Helen continually vies for Adelle’s attention, she spends an inordinate amount of time commenting on Adelle’s beauty, and she verbalizes a vision of the future that prioritizes their relationship with one another.
-In an echo of the decade’s anti women’s liberation rhetoric, which conflated feminism with lesbianism, Helen’s infatuation with Adelle is designed to be read as perverse.
+The film extends Helen’s Otherness by connecting her bouts of hysteria with lesbian desire.
+Although the film’s intended LGBT subtext was dialed back in production, a fair number of gay markers made it into the final print.
+Helen continually vies for Adelle’s attention; she spends an inordinate amount of time commenting on Adelle’s beauty; and she verbalizes a vision of the future that prioritizes their relationship with one another.
+In an echo of the decade’s anti-women’s liberation rhetoric, which conflated feminism with lesbianism, Helen’s infatuation with Adelle is designed to be read as perverse.
 Compared to Adelle, whose heteronormativity is conveyed through her romantic relationship with Lincoln (Dennis Weaver) and her highly feminized appearance, Helen is a marginalized figure in both appearance and action.
 It is this status that her scream reiterates to both Adelle and the audience.

 Works Cited